-The T95-LinkPad has been designed from the ground up to be a completely new standalone system controller capable of not only sophisticated temperature profile programming but controlling motors in XY sample manipulation, driving jaws to apply tensile stress, managing precise pressure via motorized valves, shearing quartz plates in optical rheometry and sampling data 20times per second on numerous channels from a range of sensors from CO2 concentration, humidity, DSC counts, force to 0.001N and vacuum pressure.
+The T95-LinkPad has been designed from the ground up to be a completely new standalone system controller capable of not only sophisticated temperature profile programming but controlling motors in XY sample manipulation, driving jaws to apply tensile stress, managing precise pressure via motorized valves, shearing quartz plates in optical rheometry and sampling data 20times per second on numerous channels from a range of sensors from humidity, DSC counts, force to 0.001N, and vacuum pressure.

 The operating system is accessed through an ergonomic touch screen display, the LinkPad, and enables the user to quickly enter experimental parameters for the hotstage.